Ryuutei/Ryuutei.github.io/_posts/2014-10-05-mc-bintobcd.md

 ---
+published:  True
+categories: RND
+tags:       ["Minecraft","redstone","binary","tutorial","game"]
+layout:     post
+date:       2014-10-05T04:14:28
 title:      "Minecraft — Bin to BCD converter"
-categories: tutorial
-tags:   ["Minecraft","redstone","binary",]
-date:   2014-10-05T04:14:28
-layout: post
-published: True
 ---

-**Note：**_This is a copy of my original article[『Minecraft — Bin to BCD converter』](http://ryuutei.wordpress.com/2013/07/10/Minecraft-bin-to-bcd-converter/)on wordpress published the 2013-08-10, with few corrections_
+**Note：** _This is a copy of my original article[『Minecraft — Bin to BCD converter』](http://ryuutei.wordpress.com/2013/07/10/Minecraft-bin-to-bcd-converter/)on wordpress published the 2013-08-10, with few corrections_

-**Version：**_Minecraft beta 1.3+_
+**Version：** _Minecraft beta 1.3+_

 Last year I used to build my stupid unfinished broken processor in Minecraft (which I finally downgraded to a weird and big adder (¬\_¬) ), I was working on a bin to BCD converter too.
 Then I found the awesome [Hans Lemurson’s Binary to BCD converter][hl] (which has decimals digits).
 For my output I copied the visible “binary input” part and made my own “Add3 part” and output, because it’s impossible to see anything in the video… But it's absolutely not a big deal, the most complex part is to build a compact input and Hans Lemurson made it perfectly. (my Add3 module presented here is certainly the same as him, I don’t see any other way to make it in such a compact building)